grammyjs/website/site/docs/advanced/proxy.md

 import { SocksProxyAgent } from "socks-proxy-agent";

 const socksAgent = new SocksProxyAgent({
-  host: host, // put in the proxy host
+  hostname: host, // put in the proxy host
   port: port, // put in the proxy port
 });